-- 4.1 Organization Structure: PACRA's analysis of the organizational structure focuses on how the entity is organized keeping in view the scope of operations, segregation of various functions, client services, compliance with regulations, confidentiality and conflict of interest within departments as well as with the clients. - 4.2 Management Team: Good quality management implies that the broker has effective systems and controls and a well-defined strategy to achieve the desired level of excellence.
+Team: Relevance and diversity of skills, knowledge and experience of top management 6.1 Organizational Structure: PACRA's analysis of the organizational structure focuses on how the entity is organized keeping in view the scope of operations, segregation of various functions, client services, compliance with regulations, confidentiality and conflict of interest within departments as well as with the clients.

+6.2 Management Team: Good quality management implies that the broker has effective systems and controls and a well-defined strategy to achieve the desired level of excellence.
 However, a radical departure in strategy, a shake-up in management, or an untested team can each herald sudden changes that increases the uncertainty about a broker.
 PACRA assesses the management quality in terms of the experience profile of key individuals, their tenure with the entity, dependence of the management team on one or more persons, coherence of the team and management's past track record.
 PACRA also analyses the broker's ability to attract and retain talent and frequency and quality of the training imparted to the employees.
-Membership of local and foreign associations provides comfort and contributes towards the enhancement of management quality.
+Membership of local and foreign associations provides comfort and contributes towards the enhancement of management quality